KingSila/kingsila-cloud-portfolio/progress.md

-# 📊 Project Progress Overview (Updated 2025-12-18)
+# 📊 Project Progress Overview (Updated 2025-12-26)

 ## 🎯 Overall Progress
-**Current Progress:** **70% Complete**
+**Current Progress:** **78% Complete**
-*(Previously ~65%; increased after completing Week 5–6 guardrails and starting Week 7–8 tasks.)*
+*(Previously ~70%; increased after fully stabilising the AKS platform layer, ingress, network policies, and the test deployment pipeline.)*

-Your platform is now past the two-thirds mark, with governance, identity, policies, and CI/CD fully stabilised across dev/test/prod.
+The platform has crossed the most technically demanding phase.
+Identity, governance, security, and Kubernetes networking are now **proven, automated, and repeatable** across environments.

-The remaining work focuses on AKS platform features, observability, and documentation polish.
+The remaining work focuses on observability, standardisation, and documentation polish rather than foundational risk.

 ---